brucex11/electronix_microelec_neamen/run/chap01/README_Chap01.md

 # Python Project MICROELEC_NEAMEN
-# Electronix Microelectronics
+# Electronix Microelectronics Chap 01
 Problems from the textbook: Microelectronics Circuit Analysis and Design, 4th Edition by Donald Neamen.

-Figures and notes for all `./subdir` examples, exercises, and problems for this chapter are contained in MSWord docx located in the `./subdir/docx` folder.
+Figures and notes for all `./subdir` examples, exercises, and problems for this chapter are contained in MSWord docx located in the `./docx/` folder.
 Don't forget to update .gitignore to preclude .docx binaries from repository.

 # Search This Document